Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Fairness-Privacy Dynamic via CINE

-We next examine the Adult dataset \citep{adult_2} to investigate how Noisy CD can provide insights into the triad dynamic.
-For our task, we consider the standard income classification task and use sex as our protected attribute.
-For our features, we select all the continuous features from the dataset, giving us 6 dimensions.
-Finally, we scale all the data to have a 0 mean and unit variance.
-For full details on these experiments please refer to Appendix \ref{ssec:dataexpdet}.
+\textbf{Adult.} We next apply CINE on the Adult dataset \citep{adult_2}.
+We consider the standard income classification task and use sex as our protected attribute.
+We selected all the continuous features from the dataset, giving us 6 dimensions.
+For full details refer to Appendix \ref{ssec:dataexpdet}.

 First, as the variance of the additive Gaussian noise increases, the CD remains relatively flat (Figure \ref{fig:3e}).
 We observe that there may be slight trends in CD, however, they appear to be too small to make meaningful differences in the fairness, privacy dynamic.
 This is reflected by the fairness accuracy curves (Figure \ref{fig:3f}).
 We train split logistic regression classifiers and perturb the class weights for the disadvantaged group to create our fairness-accuracy curves.
 For more details, please refer to Appendix \ref{ssec:dataexpdet}.
 As observed in Section $\ref{sec:chernoff_info}$, the CD acts as a proxy for the slope of the fairness accuracy curves.
 Here, as the input noise varies, the slopes of the fairness accuracy curves remain relatively stable.
 Further, as the CD is consistently low, we observe very flat fairness accuracy curves.
 This indicates that privacy does not have a strong effect on the relationship between fairness and accuracy for these features.